-For the couple that makes art together
+For the couple who make art together

-For the couple that works out together
+For the couple who work out together

 Strategist contributor Jason Stewart calls this battle rope a dream buy for the respectable home gym he’s been putting together.
 “The simple but explosive activity of repeatedly whipping the thick ropes helps work out muscles you never even knew you had,” he says.
 Any workout-loving couple that hasn’t been able to go to the gym in a while will appreciate these ropes.

-For the couple that never misses date night
+For the techy couple

-For the couple that doesn’t own a dishwasher
+For the couple with a new apartment